YinanZhaoXometry/hacker-news-neo/README.md

-Here’s the English translation of your text:

----

-# HackerNews
+# HackerNews Neo

-This is a refactor version of the HackerNews website built with a modern tech stack, offering real-time translated English tech news and discussions.
+This is a refactor version of the HackerNews website built with a modern tech stack, offering real-time tech news and discussions.

 ## Project Features

 - 🚀 Real-time synchronization of the latest HackerNews content
-- 🤖 Intelligent translation powered by the OpenAI API
 - 💻 Modern user interface design
 - ⚡ Fast loading speeds and responsive design
 - 🌐 Support for browsing various content categories